Home

 What You Should Do About It

-It's because of this cycle that many experts on menopause suggest cutting back on your refined carbohydrates.
+Because of the insulin/insulin resistance cycle, many experts on menopause suggest cutting back on your refined carbohydrates.

 Refined carbohydrates are high-glycemic-index foods, or foods that are quickly turned to glucose and produce the negative insulin effect described above.